Slovak Television and Radio

 Slovak Television and Radio (Slovenská televízia a rozhlas /sk/), in short STVR is a nationwide public broadcasting, state-funded organisation in Slovakia.
 Its headquarters are located in Bratislava and led by General Director Martina Flašíková.

-Radio and Television of Slovakia (RTVS) transformed into Slovak Television and Radio (STVR) on 1 July 2024, though the RTVS logo and visual layout was retained for a few months.
+Radio and Television of Slovakia (RTVS) transformed into Slovak Television and Radio (STVR) on 1 July 2024, though the RTVS logo and visual layout were retained for almost two years.

 STVR is a member of the European Broadcasting Union (EBU).